 By default, Windows XP and Windows Vista use the Stretch and Fit to Screen options to fit a photo to screen regardless of its aspect ratio.
 Windows 7 and later use the Fill option by default, resizing a picture according to screen resolution, but retaining its aspect ratio.

-Picture position options in Windows are:
+Picture position/fit options in Windows are:

 - Tile - if a picture is smaller than screen resolution, it is repeated across the screen vertically and horizontally.

 - Center - if a picture is smaller than screen resolution, it is centered on the screen, leaving blank areas around it.
-If a photo is larger than screen resolution, only center part of it is visible.
+If a photo is larger than screen resolution, only the center part of it is visible.

 To quickly select all pictures available, use the Select all button.
 To clear the whole current selection, click Clear all.

 To change the picture switching interval of Desktop Slide Show, select a value from Change picture every combo box.

 In Windows XP, click a color in the Color combo box.
 To disable background photo, click (None) in the Background list.

 In Windows Vista, 7, 8 and 8.1, choose Solid Colors from Location or Picture location combo box and click the color you prefer.

 Click OK to activate the custom color.

 If a photo does not fill the whole screen and you need to change Desktop background color for a better match in Windows Vista or 7, you need to go back a step.
-In Windows 8 and 8.1, the option is not available anymore.
+In Windows 8 and newer, the option is not available anymore.

 Click on an empty area of the Control Panel window and then press the Backspace key once.